noahbrenner/fresh_tomatillos/README.md

 * All *values* are case sensitive, but keys are not.

     ```ini
-    # Equivalent (capitalization of keys doesn't matter)
+    # Equivalent (and valid, though weird) - Capitalization of keys doesn't matter
     summary: A thing happens!
     SuMmArY: A thing happens!

-    # Not equivalent (capitalization of values is respected)
+    # NOT Equivalent - Capitalization of values is respected
+    # The last entery would apply (lowercase version)
     summary: A THING HAPPENS!
     summary: a thing happens!

-    # Also not equivalent (capitalization of movie titles is respected)
+    # NOT Equivalent - Capitalization of movie titles is respected
     # These would be two separate movie entries
     [My Awesome Movie]
     [mY aWeSoMe MoViE]